-For Initial Discernment and Admission into Diaconate Formation
+For Consideration and Admission to Diaconal Formation

 Given the nature of the deacon’s ministry of service, discernment of a vocation to the diaconate is always engaged in cooperatively with the Church.
 Men who express an interest in applying for the diaconate formation must meet certain specific requirements.
 After completion of the initial discernment and having gone through some scrutiny the individual may submit his application for acceptance into diaconate formation.

 Requirements for Admission to Aspirant Stage of Formation